boeni-industries/aico/docs/concepts/agency/agency.md

 - **R7 – Embodied Spatial Presence**
   AICO’s agency must extend into a 3D embodied space (e.g., a flat with multiple rooms), where spatial location and posture (on the couch, at the desk, in bed, in the kitchen, etc.) reflect and constrain her current goals, activities, and lifecycle state.

+- **R8 – Curiosity and Intrinsic Motivation**
+  AICO must maintain its own curiosity and intrinsic drives (e.g., reducing uncertainty about the user’s world, mastering new skills, exploring promising ideas), such that it can initiate behavior even when there is no immediate external request, while remaining aligned with user values and safety constraints.

 ### 1.2 Non‑Functional Requirements and Constraints

 - **N1 – Local‑First and Safe**